TaxTips.ca

 Locked-in retirement income fund (LRIF)

 Signifies ownership of securities.
 If a person is "long" 100 shares of a corporation, it means that they own 100 shares of the corporation.
-See also "short"
+See also short sales of shares.

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z